mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 }
 ```

 At this point, things get tricky.
 In ["Update me, please"](https://milestone.topics.it/2021/08/03/update-me-please.html), we concluded that the responsibility for handling events, through regular message handlers, to turn into notifications belongs to business services.
-Those handlers use IT/Ops facilities, like the presented `INotificationService`, and are hosted by the notification infrastructure managed by IT/Ops.
+Those handlers use IT/Ops facilities, like those presented in `INotificationService`, and are hosted by the notification infrastructure managed by IT/Ops.

 Dealing with digests is not the responsibility of a business service.
 They take care of formatting the notification and nothing else.
 To minimize the impact of the digest feature on business services, we need to "hide" the feature in the notification infrastructure.
-Luckily the way we designed allows that.
+Luckily our design allows that.
 The last bit of the presented notification handler is something like:

 ```csharp
 var notifications = subscriptions.Select(s => new Notification()